David Marshall (Singaporean politician): Labour Front

-In December, Marshall, Lim, and Thomas would continue to hold meetings regarding to the party, but its official inauguration remained delayed due to plans to merge with another left-wing party.
-In January 1954, Lee Kuan Yew would meet with figures such as Goh Keng Swee, Toh Chin Chye, K. M. Byrne, and Rajaratnam, to discuss forming a party which would later become the People's Action Party (PAP).
-Marshall and Thomas would later hold meetings with some of the PAP's members, as they shared similar goals.
-However, the two parties did not get along well, with Marshall and Thomas' first meeting with Lee, Goh, and Byrne being described as a "bitter taste" by Marshall.
+In December, Marshall, Lim, and Thomas continued to hold meetings about the party, but its official inauguration remained delayed due to plans to merge with another left-wing party.
+In January 1954, Lee Kuan Yew met with figures such as Goh Keng Swee, Toh Chin Chye, K. M. Byrne, and Rajaratnam, to discuss forming a party which would later become the People's Action Party (PAP).
+Marshall and Thomas later held meetings with some of them, as they shared similar goals.
+However, the two parties did not get along well, with Marshall and Thomas's first meeting with Lee, Goh, and Byrne being described as a "bitter taste" by Marshall.
 The PAP considered them to have possessed "political naivety", while Marshall saw Lee as an over-confident and mysterious person.

-After their unsuccessful negotiations with the PAP, they would go on to found the Singapore Socialist Party (SSP) in April 1954.
+After their unsuccessful negotiations with the PAP, they went on to found the Singapore Socialist Party (SSP) in April 1954.
 Marshall was seen as a natural leader in the party, but he refused the presidency.
-Initial support for the SSP was low, so Thomas decided to form an alliance with the SLP to contest in the 1955 general election.
-He met with SLP members V. P. Mendis and C. H. Koh, and the two parties officially formed the Singapore Labour Front (LF) on 21 August 1954.
-Marshall was made to draft the LF's constitution, and during that time Tan delivered a speech at a PP meeting detailing its stand against internal self-governance.
+Initial support for the SSP was low, so Thomas decided to form an alliance with the SLP ahead of the election.
+He met with SLP members V. J. Mendis and C. H. Koh, and the two parties officially formed the Singapore Labour Front (LF) on 21 August 1954.
+Marshall drafted the LF's constitution, and during that time Tan delivered a speech at a PP meeting detailing its stand against internal self-governance.
 Marshall felt irritated by Tan and the PP's stand, and when later approached by Lim on whether he wanted to lead the LF, Marshall accepted to use it as a platform to contest Tan; Marshall never fully embraced his role as LF's chairman, and neither was he a member of its executive branch.